 7. TV shows downloaded in your target language

-Learning a language isn’t all grammar lessons and vocabulary drills.
+Learning a language isn’t all flashcards, grammar lessons and vocabulary drills.
 In fact, if that’s all you ever do, then you’ll burn out, fast.

 Keep something fun in your language-learning toolkit.
 Browse target-language websites to save foreign movies directly onto your phone, or download shows for offline use with apps like Netflix.